ajur/url-shortener/README.md

 ### SPA

 - Single static HTML page
-- Vanilla JS, targeting only modern browsers (no need for babel)
+- Vanilla JS, targeting only modern browsers (to avoid babel)
+- No front-end framework, to be ok with KISS and YAGNI principles
 - Minimalistic CSS
-- JS and CSS inlined?
+- JS and CSS inlined? - No, but could be good idea, as well as minification

 ### server